-- [34] These factors favours the Opponent as the trade-marks have a similar degree of inherent distinctiveness and the PRO-FORM trade-mark appears to be known to a greater extent than the Mark. - [35] Despite the parties' trade-marks consisting of or including a coined word, these trade-marks have a limited degree of inherent distinctiveness as they are suggestive of characteristics of the associated goods and/or services. - The Opponent has evidenced that its PRO FORM mark is known in Canada, through its use and advertisement in relation to the Opponent's Goods since May 1986 (Smith affidavit, para 4).
+[31] These factors favours the Opponent as the trade-marks have a similar degree of inherent distinctiveness and the PRO-FORM trade-mark appears to be known to a greater extent than the Applicant's trade-mark.

+- [32] Despite the parties' trade-marks consisting of or including a coined word, these trade-marks have a limited degree of inherent distinctiveness as they are suggestive of characteristics of the associated goods and/or services. - [33] The Opponent has evidence that its PRO FORM mark is known in Canada, through its use and advertisement in relation to the Opponent's Goods since May 1986 (Smith affidavit, para 4).
 As of the date of this decision, the Opponent's PRO FORM trade-mark has been used in association with the Opponent's Goods since at least March 2005, the earliest dated exhibited invoice, with annual sales in the range of \$4.8 to \$9.4 million since 2008 (Smith affidavit, para 11; Exhibit 6).
-In contrast, at best, the Mark has been used in association with the applied-for Services since 2006 including in advertising and point-of-purchase materials (Hause affidavit, paras 7, 8; Exhibits 6, 7) and perhaps the following goods since 2006: footbeds, hockey skate guards, hockey skate socks, and hockey skate laces (para 10).
+In contrast, at best, the Mark has been used in association with the applied-for Services since 2006 including in advertising and point-of-purchase materials (Hause affidavit, paras 7, 8; Exhibits 6, 7).
+There is no evidence that the Mark has been used in association with the applied-for Goods.